bmaltais/kohya_ss/README_dreambooth.md

 .\upgrade.bat
 ```

-or you can do it manually with
+alternatively you can do it manually with

 ```powershell
 cd kohya_ss